jtakahashi/iooooooooooooOOOOOOOOOOO/README.md

 Repo named by our very own Pebba-bebba-boo as I dumped her off the keyboard

 ## File Format
-Please name files using `YYYYMMDD` in respective cat's folder
+Please name files using `YYYYMMDD.md` in respective cat's folder

 No editing allowed!